SC Morabeza: History

 Recently, their positions was slipping in the last three seasons in 2016, they were 4th in 2014, 5th in 2015, each with only four wins but in the 2016 season Morabeza finished 6th had a win and the club with 10 losses, scored 12 goals and conceded 50 goals.

-Morabeza started second for the 2016–17 Brava season with a win over once successful Juventude da Furna, then third, then at the third round second behind Sporting after their win over Benfica,.
+Morabeza started second for the 2016–17 Brava season with a win over once successful Juventude da Furna, then third, then at the third round second behind Sporting after their win over Benfica.
 They had their bye week for the fourth round, Sporting defeated Morabeza 1–4 on February 18 and lost a position to fourth along with their chance for another regional title.
 They returned to third place with a win over Nô Pintcha.
 On April 2, they defeated Corôa in the 11th round match, Académica scoring a higher match placed Morabeza fourth where they would finish.
 Their last appearance and win was 4–0 over Corôa on April 24.
 The unexpected came as Morabeza did not play in a final match against Académica, the region awarded 3–0 against the club.
 Morabeza had 17 points, 5 wins and 23 goals, fourth ranked in the region.

-Morabeza alongside Benfica Brava were the two clubs who played in a special competition known as Taça de Beneficiência (the Beneficience Cup, or the Goodwill Cup), Morabeza won the special title in 2017.
+Morabeza alongside Benfica Brava were the two clubs who played in a special competition known as Taça de Beneficiência (the Beneficence Cup, or the Goodwill Cup), Morabeza won the special title in 2017.

 Morabeza got their 16-year wait for another Opening Tournament title for 2017 as the club had 16 points, four more than Sporting Brava, before the final round, though Morabeza played the season's final match with a 7–1 win over Benfica Brava.
 Morabeza had a bye week at the final round and Morabeza claimed their title for the island, finished three points ahead of Sporting and Morabeza did not lost a single match.
 Morabeza started off the 2017–18 regional championship season in mid position, before 2017 ended on December 30, they defeated Académica 0–6 and made it the highest scoring match to date on the island.
 At the third round, Morabeza was still in the lead on the island along with its goal totals of 10 at the third round.
-Morabeza was goal leader until January 20, 2018 when Sporting took it, a week later on January 28, they lost the first position to Sporting and had 10 points after five matches were played, their goal totals were second in Brava with 10.
+Morabeza was goal leader until January 20, 2018, when Sporting took it, a week later on January 28, they lost the first position to Sporting and had 10 points after five matches were played, their goal totals were second in Brava with 10.